UX is about data.

 Getting accurate data about unhoused individuals is a hard problem by its very nature.
 Aside from providing aid to these individuals, the other reason $O$ exists is to get accurate information about unhoused individuals.

 $O$ is two ongoing longitudinal studies designed to gather as much data as possible about unhoused individuals.
 Part of my job is creating a survey (which is constantly being tuned) to efficiently gather data.
 We want to know the stories of the unhoused individuals we help.
 One study is purely quantitative.
 How many people are out there?
 Where are they?
-How long have they been unhoused? etc. The hard numbers that are so hard to gather.
+How long have they been unhoused? etc. We wanted to get those hard numbers that are so hard to gather.

 The other is qualitative.
 Every person we help is a case study.
 We get their stories.
 We go beyond the numbers.
 While my job as Head Researcher at $O$ is about making our products better, it’s also about getting to know every person we talk to.
 My job is to listen.
 To hear what people say.
 And I do it every time someone knocks on our door.
 Sometimes that’s all it takes to change a life.